 Scene Partners & Roommates — A Conversation with Margo Martindale and Shane McRae: Join Sneaky Pete’s Margo Martindale and Shane McRae one-on-one discussion about their respective careers and unique friendship as both co-stars and roommates

 Presidents of the Guilds: SAG-AFTRA president Gabrielle Carteris, Writers Guild of America, West president David A. Goodman and Directors Guild of America president Thomas Schlamme will discuss the state of television, the ongoing fights for equal pay and equal opportunity, safety standards and the importance of fostering a creative culture.

-Inside the Writers Room — Vida: Creator/showrunner Tanya Saracho and members of the Starz series’ all-Latinx writing staff will discuss their approach to storytelling.
+Inside the Writers Room — Vida: Creator/showrunner Tanya Saracho and writers Jenniffer Gomez and Gladys Rodriguez, members of the Starz series’ all-Latinx writing staff, will discuss their approach to storytelling.

 The House That Horror Built: Blumhouse TV co-presidents Marci Wiseman and Jeremy Gold offer a case study in how the company built on its foundation of low-budget horror films to expand its presence into television and other media.
 More panelists to be announced.